pluralsh/documentation/pages/advanced-topics/identity-and-access-management/identity-and-installations/sharing-existing-repos.md

-All binaries can also be viewed in the [artifacts tab ](https://app.plural.sh/repositories/b4ea03b9-d51f-4934-b030-ff864b720df6/artifacts)of the plural repo on app.plural.sh.
+All binaries can also be viewed in the [artifacts tab](https://app.plural.sh/repositories/b4ea03b9-d51f-4934-b030-ff864b720df6/artifacts) of the plural repo on app.plural.sh.
 You can also find sha256 checksums for each there to guarantee file integrity

-You will still need to ensure helm, terraform and kubectl are properly installed, you can find installers for each here\
+You will still need to ensure helm, terraform and kubectl are properly installed, you can find installers for each here.

 | Tool      | Installer                                                                                                                  |